dell/csm-docs/content/v1/deployment/csminstaller/_index.md

 weight: 1
 ---

+{{% pageinfo color="primary" %}}
+The CSM Installer is currently deprecated and will no longer be supported as of CSM v1.4.0
+{{% /pageinfo %}}

+>>**Note: The CSM Installer only supports installation of CSM 1.0 Modules and CSI Drivers in environments that do not have any existing deployments of CSM or CSI Drivers.
+The CSM Installer does not support the upgrade of existing CSM or CSI Driver deployments.**

-The CSM (Container Storage Modules) Installer simplifies the deployment and management of Dell EMC Container Storage Modules and CSI Drivers to provide persistent storage for your containerized workloads.
+The CSM (Container Storage Modules) Installer simplifies the deployment and management of Dell Container Storage Modules and CSI Drivers to provide persistent storage for your containerized workloads.

-## CSM Installer Supported Modules and Dell EMC CSI Drivers
+## CSM Installer Supported Modules and Dell CSI Drivers

 | Modules/Drivers | CSM 1.0 |
 | - | :-: |